Tag and Bink: Tag & Bink Are Dead

-Tag and Bink Are Dead (#1)

-Tag and Bink are two soldiers aboard the Rebellion flagship Tantive IV when the Star Destroyer Devastator captures it.
+In issue 1, Tag and Bink are two soldiers aboard the Rebellion flagship Tantive IV when the Star Destroyer Devastator captures it.
 After almost being captured, they dress up as stormtroopers and are transported to the Death Star.
-They try to leave by stealing TIE fighters... twice.
-Darth Vader realizes his need for two TIE pilots as wingmen for his fight against the Rebel starfighters attacking the space station.
-As the comic illustrates, it is not the Millennium Falcon's fault that Vader is almost killed in the trenches of the Death Star, but due to Tag and Bink's lousy piloting.

-Although the two TIE fighters they appeared to be in were destroyed, the next comic states they were in fact in the background when Vader selected two pilots, and that they stole an Imperial landing craft and escaped from the Death Star moments before it exploded.
+They twice try to escape by stealing TIE fighters.
+Darth Vader realizes his need for two TIE pilots as wingmen for his battle against the Rebel starfighters during the Battle of Yavin.
+As the comic illustrates, it is not the Millennium Falcon's fault that Vader is almost killed in the trenches of the Death Star, that of Tag and Bink's lousy piloting.
+Although the two TIE fighters they were piloting appeared to be destroyed, the next comic establishes they were in fact in the background when Vader selected two pilots, and that they stole an Imperial landing craft that they used to escape from the Death Star moments before it exploded.